hazelcast/hazelcast-kubernetes/README.md

 ### Istio

 Hazelcast works correctly with Istio >= 1.1.0 without any need of additional configuration.
 You can use it in both client-server and embedded modes.
-Also, the Hazelcast cluster can be either outside of inside the Istio mesh.
+Also, the Hazelcast cluster can be either outside or inside the Istio mesh.